 CDR Streaming interface¶

-DIDWW Streaming API enables the streaming of CDRs to customers API.
-It’s a subscription-based mechanism that will deliver the CDRs using HTTP POST method within 3 seconds after call completion.
+DIDWW Streaming API enables the streaming of CDRs to customers API within 3 seconds of the call completion.
+Allowing customers to develop mechanisms for near real-time CDR monitoring.

 Configuration and usage¶